Shogobg/rn-pdf-lib/README.md

 It is not possible to test changes to a native library independently of a runnable project.
 This library (and any react-native library with native code) depends on modules that will only exist if the library is built in the context of a full, runnable project.
-To test any changes, create a new react native project, and then clone the repository for react-native-pdf-lib into that project's node_modules directory.
+To test any changes, create a new react native project, and then clone the repository for @shogobg/react-native-pdf into that project's node_modules directory.
 Next run react-native link on that project.
 Then, when you make changes to the library's code, you should be able to rebuild the runnable project to see the results.

 [npm-image]: https://img.shields.io/npm/v/@shogobg/react-native-pdf.svg?style=flat-square
 [npm-url]: https://www.npmjs.com/package/@shogobg/react-native-pdf